dshadoff/MB128-Tester/README.md

 This project contains both a PC board to control (Backup, Restore, Test) PC Engine Memory Base 128 devices, as well as the control software for that PC board.

-The PC board is based on an 'Adafruit Feather M0 Adalogger' microcontroller board, which directly interfaces to PC Engine Memory Base 128 devices.
+The original PC board is based on an 'Adafruit Feather M0 Adalogger' microcontroller board, which directly interfaces to PC Engine Memory Base 128 devices.

+There is also an updated version which is based on the Seeed Studios Wio Terminal device, which is more of a finished all-in-one unit with a screen.

-This repository holds the software which runs on that board, as well as the board's design files.
+This repository holds the software which runs on those devices, as well as the boards' design files.

 The sketch was built within the Arduino IDE, but I found that the digitalWrite() and digitalRead() functions were too slow: ~1uS per call, when I needed 3 to 4 times that speed.

 Moreover, they could only manipulate one pin at a time, when I generally needed to write 2, or read 4.

-As a result, you will see direct port reads/writes to the Cortex M0 ports... see the comments at the top of the sketch if this is confusing.
+As a result, you will see direct port reads/writes to the Cortex M0 (or M4) ports... see the comments at the top of the sketch if this is confusing.

 (Note: Older versions of this sketch were written for an older version of the board, which didn't have